đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 • Startup/hustle culture students: Running clubs, side projects, personal brands

-Self-Other Boundary: Self is capable of taking a 3rd person perspective on 1st and 2nd person, but they still often frame advice and thinking from their own perspective.
+Self-Other Boundary: Self is capable of taking a 3rd person perspective on 1st and 2nd person, but they mostly still frame advice and thinking from their own perspective.
+Modern worldview.

 Light Side: